f5devcentral/vscode-f5/README.md

 *** passwords are cached using system encryption with KeyTar ***

-- To connect to a device
+- To connect to a device:
-  - Select the device in the 'F5 Hosts' view on the left -- or --
+  - Select the device in the 'F5 Hosts' view on the left
+    - -- or --
   - Press `F1`, type `f5`, select "F5: Connect to Device", select device from prompt

-- To Disconnect from a device
+- To Disconnect from a device:
-  - Click on the <user>@<device> object in the status bar at the bottom -- or --
+  - Click on the user@device object in the status bar at the bottom
+    -  -- or --
   - Press `F1`, type `f5`, select "F5: Disconnect from Device"

 ![Device Connecting](./README_docs/images/connectDisPassCache_5.18.2020.gif)